jw0k/serial2ti83/README.md

 If you use Windows, you can now run some linking program, e.g. **TiLP** and start exchanging data (upload programs, take screenshots, dump ROM, manage variables, etc.).
 In case of TiLP make sure to go to File->Change Device first and choose **GrayLink** cable and TI-83 calc.

-_Optional_: before uploading `serial2ti83.ino` you may wish to increase the size of hardware serial buffers to make the connection more reliable.
-This _might_ benefit particularly slow calculators, but after switching to direct port access, instead of digitalRead()/digitalWrite(), I no longer found this necessary (the serial buffer was never more than 32 bytes full even while transferring a several-kilobyte program to a TI-86).
-Open `HardwareSerial.h` from your Arduino installation folder (usually `C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino`) and change these 2 lines:
+The latest revision of ArduGrayLink will turn the Arduino board's builtin LED (connected to pin 13 on the Uno) if the serial buffer fills up past 50 bytes.
+The LED will then remain on until the Arduino is reset.
+If you notice this occurring, or if you'd like to take an extra precaution, you may wish to increase the size of hardware serial buffers before uploading the sketch.
+This _might_ benefit particularly slow calculators, but after switching to direct port access (instead of `digitalRead()`/`digitalWrite()`) I no longer found this necessary even while transferring a several-kilobyte program to a TI-86.
+If you decide to make this modification, open `HardwareSerial.h` from your Arduino installation folder (usually `C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino` on Windows and `/usr/share/arduino/hardware/<distro>-arduino/avr/cores/arduino` on Linux) and change these 2 lines:

     #define SERIAL_TX_BUFFER_SIZE 64
     #define SERIAL_RX_BUFFER_SIZE 64